-In the Mediterranean sea, the bottlenose dolphin is classified as “vulnerable” in the IUCN Red List.
-The species is protected by the Bern, Barcelona and Washington Conventions and by the Habitats Directive.
+In the Mediterranean sea, the bottlenose dolphin is classified as Least Concern in the IUCN Red List.
+The species is protected through the Bern, Barcelona, and Washington Conventions and by the Habitats Directive.

-The mouth of the Tiber river is a particular environment where the freshwater, which flows on the surface of the sea without mixing with the salt water, carries for hundreds of meters or even for kilometers an great amount of nutrients, essential for the activation of the marine food web.
+The mouth of the Tiber river is a particular environment where the freshwater, which flows on the surface of the sea without mixing with the salt water, carries for hundreds of meters or even for kilometers a significant number of nutrients essential for the activation of the marine food web.

 The river also contributes significantly to the development of marine plant life and is responsible for the high productivity of the area.

-The study and monitoring program, carried out since 2010, has been designed to collect useful data to:
+The study and monitoring program, carried out since 2010, has been designed to collect data to:

 Observations conducted by ODO researchers revealed that bottlenose dolphins are regularly present in the area during all months of the year and interact with trawling activities.

-Photo-identification data showed that 76 adult individuals frequent the area, including 3 females (identified through photographs of the genital area, the presence of an infant with fetal folds closely associated with an adult, and the behavior of supporting and carrying a dead young (documented with video) and 5 probable females (individuals consistently observed in close association with juveniles).
+Photo-identification data showed that 76 adult individuals frequent the area, including three females (identified through photographs of the genital area, the presence of an infant with fetal folds closely associated with an adult, and the behavior of supporting and carrying a dead young (documented with video) and five probable females (individuals consistently observed in close association with juveniles).